Bali Tour Package 7 Days 6 Nights

 Pick up time 09.00 AM | Duration 12 hours

-After breakfast at hotel, picked up from your hotel and drive to to Tanjung Benoa Beach a beautiful place blessed by the panoramic view of the sea with calm seawater.
+After breakfast at breakfast, head out for your day long excursion.
+Picked up from your hotel and drive to Tanjung Benoa Beach a beautiful place blessed by the panoramic view of the sea with calm seawater.

 Start your day of adventure by taking to the water on an inflatable Banana Boat Ride is the exciting water activities ride on the rubber boat in form of Banana and pulled by the speed boat.
 Other activities are availabe with your own personal cost, like : Jet Ski, Scuba Dive, Snorkeling, Ocean Walk, Parasailing, and etc).